orangeteddy/all-practice-codes/README.md

 # all-practice-codes
-All the practice codes I wrote
+All the practice codes I wrote from June 25th